luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 # Conclusion

 Our paper discusses the energy usage between **Zoom Workplace** and **Microsoft Teams**.
 The features that are being experimented on are turning on/off camera, blur and screen share.
+Across 30 iteration per condition, by enabling the features on, it increased energy usage in which the largest effect came from enabling the camera whereas using blur showed weaker effects.
+Microsoft Teams shows a higher baseline and larger spikes while Zoom is more consistent.
+Hopefully this helps you pick the most efficient application!

 # References